Tour Part-Dieu: History

 As part of the implementation of Part-Dieu central business district, it was decided to build an office tower to "signal the presence of the district" and "materialize the virtual axis composition that is imagines extended east to Skyscraper of Villeurbanne".
 The tower was inaugurated in 1977.
 This construction has proved disastrous economically and hindered the development of the whole area during the ten years since its inauguration.

 Technical details

 Each floor covers 1115 m2 surface for a total area of 37,000 m2.
 An underground parking area on two floors provides 224 car spaces.
-The main entrance of the tower is located on the esplanade of the Part-Dieu shopping center, while the entrance of the hotel is located at the ground floor, on Rue Servient.
+The main entrance of the tower is located on the esplanade of the La Part-Dieu shopping center, while the entrance of the hotel is located at the ground floor, on Rue Servient.

 Today

 The last ten floors are occupied by a Radisson Blu Hotel.
 The lobby is on the 32nd floor, and is accessible by express elevators directly from the ground floor to the 32nd floor.
 There is a restaurant on the 32nd floor which provides 360° views over Lyon.
 Above that floor, the hotel is hollowed on the last 10 floors; the rooms are around a circled corridor to form a central shaft which is lit by the roof pyramid.

 There are 20 elevators (lifts), provided by Schindler, which include: